This article walks through installing Dundas BI on Windows. Users can then access it from any device without additional installations or tools.

 This article lists the folders that are installed for the Dundas BI Deployment application or wizard and for a Dundas BI instance.

-This article describes how to upgrade an installed instance of Dundas BI to a new version and shows you how to perform the upgrade on a Windows server.
+This article describes how to upgrade an installed instance of Dundas BI to a new version.

 This article shows you how to remove or uninstall a Dundas BI instance from a Windows server using the Deployment application.